Continuous Policy and Value Iteration for Stochastic Control Problems and Its Convergence: Convergence analysis

-\begin{proof} We apply synchronous coupling method to show the convergence rate for the distribution of the randomized control in our policy iteration under the monotonicity condition.
-Following the proof of Lemma \eqref{convergence value relax}, denote as $(v^{\tau}_x,u_{\tau})$ and $(\tilde v^{\tau}_x,\tilde u_{\tau})$ the two coupled processes driven by the same Brownian motion $(B_{\tau})_{\tau\ge 0}$.
+\end{proposition} \begin{proof} Motivated by synchronous coupling techniques for Langevin dynamics \cite{EGZ19,Dalalyan2020}, we adapt this idea to the inhomogeneous Langevin dynamics governing the control process $u_\tau$ and derive a convergence rate for the distribution of the randomized control in our policy iteration scheme under the monotonicity condition.
+Following the proof of Lemma \ref{convergence value relax}, denote as $(v^{\tau}_x,u_{\tau})$ and $(\tilde v^{\tau}_x,\tilde u_{\tau})$ the two coupled processes driven by the same Brownian motion $(B_{\tau})_{\tau\ge 0}$.
 The difference $u_{\tau}-\tilde u_{\tau}$ follows

-Next, we show the convergence of the coupled control process $u_\tau-\tilde u_\tau$.
+Next, we show the convergence of the difference process $u_\tau-\tilde u_\tau$.
 Observe that

 where we denote

 Plugging the above terms into the difference equation for the control process, we have

 Applying the above equation and Young's inequality ($2ab\le \varepsilon a^2+\frac{1}{\varepsilon}b^2 $, for $\varepsilon>0$),